 Additional Ways to Show Your Support through Special Sunday Offerings

 - Student Day: Gifts to Student Days fund scholarship programs for promising United Methodist students.
 This includes programs like the Rev. Dr. Karen Layman Gift of Hope Scholarship.
 It is a scholarship designated for undergraduates with at least three years of membership in The United Methodist Church.
+Click here to donate to Student Day.

 Providing scholarships for Native Americans attending United Methodist schools of theology and other schools approved by the University Senate of The United Methodist Church.